Keksuccino/docs_fancymenu/docs/action-scripts.md

 - **Value Required:** Yes - `source_zip_path||target_folder_path`

 ## Open File/Folder In Game Directory (`open_file_folder_in_game_dir`)
 - **Description:** Opens a file or folder with the operating system's default app.
-The target must stay inside the game directory or the default `.minecraft` directory.
+The target must stay inside the game directory or the default `.minecraft` directory for safety reasons.
 - **Value Required:** Yes - `target_path`

 ## Write File in Game Directory (`write_file_in_game_dir`)